getdish/dish/docs/nate.md

 for pablo:

+  - search page, sometimes results come back empty until i scroll down/up again
   - "Edit Profile" on UserPage, after I edit it doesn't update profile apge
     - a simple way to have it update *all* queryUser()
   - we need to generate two schemas, one for admin, one for user
   - need `mutate` helper accept options (noCache so we can replace resolveMutation in queryResolvers with mutate)
   - ListPage various fixes:
-    - delete isn't removing items
+    - delete isn't removing items (sometimes works, usually doesnt)
   - normalize/direct-mutate
   - mutate() should automatically add __typename if nothing else exists otherwise really confusing that mutations silently fail